Kevin-HESSE/Kevin-HESSE/README.md

 ## Who I am ?

-I'm Kevin HESSE, a web developer in France.
+I'm Kevin HESSE, a passionate web developer who live in France.
+In some word :

 - Curious
 - Self-taught